nelson-wpwang/accessors/runtimes/node/README.md

 The basic format looks like this:

 - `accessor`:

+  - `.init(<function> done)`: Initialize the accessor.
+This has to be run before the accessor can do anything, but it will be called automatically on the first `write` or `read`. `init` is not called automatically because `.on()` can be called to register listeners before the accessor runs.

   - `.write(<string> port_name, <port-type> value, <function> done)`:
   Send a value to a given input port.
 The `done` function will be called